Manhunter (Paul Kirk): The Resurrection of Paul Kirk

 Paul Kirk's body is recovered by the Council, a group of ten individuals who concluded the invention of the atomic bomb is proof humanity will soon destroy itself unless stopped and properly guided.
-Impressed with Kirk's talent for fighting, athletics, and tracking, Mykros, leader of the Council, orders his chief scientist Dr. Oka to place the hero in suspended animation.
-Dr. Oka successfully creates several clones of Kirk to act as the Council's elite soldiers, each of whom have no will of their own and only carries out orders.
-After decades of research, Oka is able to completely restore Kirk's body and then resurrect him, partly thanks to an advanced healing ability he is able to give the hero.
-Dr. Oka dies of a heart attack before Paul Kirk then wakes up decades after his own death in 1946.
-Surprised to learn all that has transpired, Kirk initially accepts the Council at their word and agrees to become the leader of their elite clone soldiers.
+Impressed with Kirk's talent for fighting, athletics, and tracking, Council leader Mykros orders his chief scientist Dr. Oka to place him in suspended animation.
+Oka creates several clones of Kirk to act as the Council's elite soldiers before reawakening him decades later.
+Oka dies of a heart attack before Paul Kirk awakens, decades after his own death in 1946.
+Surprised to learn all that has transpired, Kirk initially accepts the Council at their word and agrees to become the leader of the clones.
 They give him new weapons and a new costume.

 To become an even better combatant, Kirk undergoes intensive martial arts training by the Council's agent Asano Nitobe, said to be the last true master of ninjitsu.
 Nitobe, who was saved from the bombing of Nagasaki by Dr. Oka and afterward promised to serve him and the Council, trains Kirk for months not only in martial arts but in how to use his new healing abilities, which require mental concentration to be effective.
 Eventually, Kirk learns the Council uses nefarious methods such as assassination to carry out their goals and that it believes it must control humanity to save it.
 Leaving the organization, Kirk spends months opposing their operations, killing many of his own clones in the process.

 Kirk's activities attract the attention of Interpol agent Christine St. Clair, who is shocked to learn her own superior and her father are Council operatives.
 Kirk and St. Claire then prove to Nitobe that Dr. Oka did not die of a heart attack but was instead murdered on order of the Council.
 To avenge the man who saved his life, Nitobe agrees to join Kirk and fight the Council as well.
-Soon afterward in Gotham City, police detective Dan Kingdom (a friend of Bruce Wayne) is murdered and the Prime Minister of Congola (a fictional country) is assassinated on the grounds of Wayne Manor.
+Soon afterward in Gotham City, police detective Dan Kingdom (a friend of Bruce Wayne) is murdered and the Prime Minister of Congola is assassinated on the grounds of Wayne Manor.
 Batman investigates and becomes aware of the Council and Kirk's team, which now includes weapons maker Kolu Mbeya.
 Batman joins Kirk's team on a raid of the Council headquarters.
 Mykros uses advanced technology to deliver a lethal blast of radiation against Kirk while Batman and the rest of the team get to safety.
 Kirk uses his last strength to turn the Council technology against Mykros, destroying the entire base and himself along with it.